DeeKahy/SoulRealm/content/School/Exersises/s6/Security/Portfolio structured.md

 (think microarchitecture attacks and “helpful” compilers)

 ## STRCPY:
-**`strcpy()` in C does not perform bounds checking** [1](https://www.geeksforgeeks.org/strcpy-in-c/)[2](https://www.geeksforgeeks.org/security-issues-in-c-language/).
-This means that it doesn't verify if the destination buffer is large enough to hold the source string, which can lead to a buffer overflow if the source string is larger than the destination buffer [1](https://www.geeksforgeeks.org/strcpy-in-c/)[2](https://www.geeksforgeeks.org/security-issues-in-c-language/).
+**`strcpy()` in C does not perform bounds checking**.
+This means that it doesn't verify if the destination buffer is large enough to hold the source string, which can lead to a buffer overflow if the source string is larger than the destination buffer.

 `strcpy_s` is considered safer than `strcpy` primarily because it helps prevent buffer overflows.
 Here's why:
 - **Buffer Overflow Protection**: `strcpy_s` requires you to explicitly specify the size of the destination buffer.
-This allows the function to avoid writing beyond the buffer's boundaries, preventing potential overflows [1](https://cplusplus.com/forum/beginner/118771/). `strcpy`does not perform this check, making it vulnerable to writing past the allocated memory if the source string is larger than the destination buffer [2](https://www.geeksforgeeks.org/why-strcpy-and-strncpy-are-not-safe-to-use/)[3](https://www.reddit.com/r/cprogramming/comments/kucrv6/why_is_strcpy_unsafe/).
+This allows the function to avoid writing beyond the buffer's boundaries, preventing potential overflows. `strcpy`does not perform this check, making it vulnerable to writing past the allocated memory if the source string is larger than the destination buffer.

 **strcpy() violates the following security rules:**